• Menu

 Shocking Cancer Diagnosis

 I was 46, still under the recommended age for a colonoscopy.
 But I had some rectal bleeding on and off, which my doctors quickly deemed related to hemorrhoids following giving birth two years earlier.
-(Such misdiagnosis happens too often especially for females of child-bearing age, so please be vigilant!)
+(Such misdiagnosis happens too often especially for females in child-bearing age, so please be vigilant!)

 I had no family history of CRC, I was healthy, I exercised, I ate well.
 In fact, I felt the healthiest I’ve ever been.
 I quit smoking and drinking for good, I turned vegan, and I became an avid spinner.
 All seemed to be going really, really well.
 I had a great marriage, two wonderful kids, a job teaching college that I loved.